sinh-png/kha-tuts/en/making-a-ball-avoider-game/README.md

 }
 ```

 Notice the changes in onAssetsLoaded.
-Through `Mouse.get().notify()` we can set listeners for these mouse events:
+By using `Mouse.get().notify()` we can set listeners for these mouse events:
 - Mouse down / just pressed.
 - Mouse up / just released.
 - Mouse move.